 Whether you love or loathe job interviews, they are an essential part of our career journeys.
 While there’s never a guarantee about what you’ll be asked during a job interview, there are a number of questions that from our experience tend to come up time and time again.
 If you have strong answers to these questions, you can make a great first impression and take a closer step towards scoring your desired role.

-Claire Teo, Senior Consultant, Technology Sales, at Robert Walters Singapore, notes, “ Hiring managers can better understand candidates and their experience through interviews.
+A Senior Consultant at Robert Walters Singapore, notes, “ Hiring managers can better understand candidates and their experience through interviews.
 By observing how candidates react to in-depth and situational questions, hiring managers can assess how culturally or functionally suitable they are for the role.”

 She, however, reminds jobseekers, “Interviews also present candidates with an opportunity to find out more information and assess the role and expectations, as well as the hiring manager, internal stakeholders and the company.
 Candidates should also make full use of these interviews to see if companies are a good fit for them.”

 To help you excel in and make the most out of your job interviews, here are some common interview questions, and our suggestions on how you could best answer them to stand out from the competition.

 This is usually the opening question, and it is a great opportunity to start off by showcasing your strengths.

 Begin your answer with an overview of what you’re doing now, then run through the jobs you've held so far in your career, including how you have progressed over the years, either in terms of larger job titles or wider job scopes.
 You can follow the same structure as your CV, giving examples of achievements and the skills you've picked up along the way.
 You do not need to go into too much details - your interviewer will ask you to expand on any areas where they'd like more information.